 While researching for Starters & Sides Made Easy, we asked lots of people what types of appetizers they love.
-We had lots of requests for crispy beef, which is thin strips of beef tossed with a sauce, and is popular in American Chinese restaurants.
+We had lots of requests for crispy beef, which is thin strips of beef tossed with a sauce and is popular in American Chinese restaurants.
 Letting the beef sit in a cornstarch mixture is part of the “velveting” process that Chinese restaurants use to tenderize meat.
 We tested and tweaked, and with some tips from a Chinese takeout owner, here it is.
-And though it’s a “appetizer” in our cookbook, it’s a great main dish too!
+And though it’s an “appetizer” in our cookbook, it’s a great main dish too!

 See notes below on how to make this ahead!